When customers receive a survey by email, what’s the first thing they notice?

 The survey question?
 The response options?
 The branding?

-No, it’s actually the email subject line that determines whether or not they’ll find the message interesting or engaging, and open it in the first place.
-Taking into account the survey fatigue and the email overload, coming up with efficient subject lines that will actually get the door open is quite a challenge.
+No, it’s actually the email subject line that determines whether or not they’ll find the message interesting or engaging and open it in the first place.
+Considering the survey fatigue and email overload, coming up with efficient subject lines that will get the door open is quite a challenge.

 Bearing in mind its impact, we decided to come forth with the most actionable pointers on this topic, including the ones some of our clients stuck to when drafting their survey subject lines.